-- Your research data is also subject to the UoP Retention Schedule for Research Data and University’s Research Data Management Policy, which has a minimum of 10 years requirement (see Section 12 for the finer detail).
+- Your research data is also subject to the University’s Research Data Management Policy and Retention Schedule 7.
+Project Records, which has a minimum requirement of 10 years (see section 7.3.2.).

 - Plus your data may be subject to the policy of a particular funder.
 For example, the Medical Research Council has a retention policy of 30 years.

 Also, to complicate things further, if you are storing personal data then the GDPR may come in effect if a participant requests that you destroy their data (see below).

 How can I link my publication to my research data?